jvllmr/jvllmr/README.md

 <hr>
 <p align="center">
 Hello there! 👋🏻
-But I'm not Kenobi.
-It's me, Jan Vollmer, a 22 y/o dual computer science student.
-What do I mean with dual student?
-As a dual student I study at university and work for / earn practical skills at a partnering company outside of the semester.
-It's a form of study which is getting more and more common in Germany.
+It's me, Jan Vollmer.
+A 22 y/o computer science student from nothern Germany.
 </p>
 <p align="center">
-On GitHub, I'm just a simple young man trying to create useful, not seen before software in Open-Source style.
+On GitHub, I try to create useful, not seen before software in Open-Source style.
 </p>
 <p align="center">
 Although it's not my favorite type of project in particular, I tend to bring web-based ideas to fruition and have the most experience in this area.